Random Vector Functional Link Networks for Function Approximation on Manifolds: Introduction

-For simplicity, the bound on the number $n$ of the nodes on the hidden layer here is rough and the constant $C(N)$ here also depends on the ``complexity'' of functions $f$ and $\rho$.
-For a more precise formulation of this result that contains a bound with explicit constant, we refer the reader to Theorem~\ref{thm: probabilistic Igelnik-Pao} in Section~\ref{sec: proof cor IP95 thm probabilistic IP}.
+For simplicity, the bound on the number $n$ of the nodes on the hidden layer here is rough\OPtext{.} For a more precise formulation of this result that contains a bound with explicit constant, we refer the reader to Theorem~\ref{thm: probabilistic Igelnik-Pao} in Section~\ref{sec: proof cor IP95 thm probabilistic IP}.
 We also note that the distribution of the input weight and bias here can be selected as described in Remark~\ref{rmk: after IP95}.

 \longhide{Note that for small \(\varepsilon>0\), a Taylor expansion shows that \(\log(1+\varepsilon)=\varepsilon+O(\varepsilon^2)\), and so the requirement on the number of nodes in Theorem~\ref{thm: probabilistic Igelnik-Pao} behaves like \(n\gtrsim\varepsilon^{-2}\log(\eta^{-1}\mathcal{N}(\delta,K))\).}